Weggler/ngbem/docs/ngbem/intro.md

 Installation:

-* Install a recent NGSolve (later than Jan.
-15, 2024)
+* Install a recent NGSolve (later than Feb.
+10, 2024)

 * Install ngbem from github: